rust-lang/rust-forge/feature-guide.md

 ### Warning Cycles

 In some other cases, a feature or bugfix might break some existing programs in some edge cases.
-In that case, you might want to do a crater run to assess the impact and possibly add a warning cycle.
+In that case, you might want to do a crater run to assess the impact and possibly add a warning cycle, following the [rustc bug-fix procedure](rustc-bug-fix-procedure.html).

-MOAR DETAILS HERE

 ### Stability